phanumat/Documentation/composite-devices/index.rst

 ----------------------

 Child device tiles can be visually pulled together into a composite tile.
-On SmartThings mobile app, such a composite tile represents a rich interface for the display and control of a composite device.
+On PEA HiVE mobile app, such a composite tile represents a rich interface for the display and control of a composite device.

 For example, consider a refrigerator composite device that is built with two child components, i.e., the fridge door and the temperature control.

 In the fridge door child Device Handler, the tile for the fridge door ``mainDoor`` is defined normally with the ``standardTile`` method, as below: